Data scientists turn raw data into meaningful information that organisations can use to improve their businesses

-You'll be expected to know some programming languages such as R, Python, C or Java and have strong database design and coding skills.
+You'll be expected to know some programming languages such as R, Python, SQL, C or Java and have strong database design and coding skills.

 Some large employers offer data science graduate training schemes, which tend to take around two years to complete.
 Some schemes will accept graduates from any discipline.
 Others will specify the degree subjects they will accept.

 A postgraduate qualification, such as a Masters or PhD, can be useful and many data scientists have one.
 It is especially helpful if you're considering a change of career or are interested in learning analysis skills.
 For some jobs, employers will ask for a relevant Masters or PhD, in a subject such as:

 - data analytics

 You'll typically need a mathematical, engineering, computer science or scientific-related degree to get a place on a course, although subjects such as business, economics, psychology or health may also be relevant if you have mathematical aptitude and basic programming experience.

 It’s also possible to enter this career via an apprenticeship scheme.
 These are offered by the government department Dstl (The Defence Science and Technology Laboratory) and a number of major employers.

 Other relevant subjects at postgraduate level include machine learning, mathematics, physics and computer science.

 You'll need to have:

 - experience in database interrogation and analysis tools, such as Hadoop, SQL and SAS